-Giving evidence by television-link
+Giving evidence by video-link

-When evidence is being given by a child or a person with a mental disability through a live TV link, the judge and the barristers in the court do not wear wigs or gowns.
-The judge may decide that the questions should be asked through an intermediary (for example a social worker) and that they should be asked in a way that is appropriate for the age and mental ability of the witness.
+When a child gives evidence by live video-link, the judge and the barristers do not wear wigs or gowns in court.
+The judge can decide to let an intermediary (for example, a social worker) ask the witness questions.
+The questions should be asked in a way that is appropriate for the age and mental ability of the witness.

 In civil proceedings there is a provision that allows people to give evidence by live video-link, including in cases where the witness is not in Ireland.
 This option is only possible if the facilities are available and the case is suitable.